The negative impacts of leaf blowers

 Understanding Decibel Levels (dB)

-Noise from Gas-Powered Leaf Blowers
+1- Noise from Gas-Powered Leaf Blowers

 The World Health Organization affirms excessive noise can cause annoyance; in addition research shows it increases the risk for Ischemic Heart Disease and hypertension, sleep disturbance, hearing impairment, tinnitus and cognitive impairment, with increasing evidence for other health impacts such as adverse birth outcomes and mental health problems.
-The harmful sound emanating from a conventional 2 cycle gas-powered leaf blowers is damaging to anyone in the surrounding community as well as the environment.
+The harmful sound emanating from a conventional 2 stroke gas-powered leaf blowers is damaging to anyone in the surrounding community as well as the environment.
 If something sounds loud, it’s too loud and one’s auditory health is at risk

 No More Noise Toronto report studies have shown, unwanted, harmful noise is the #2 urban environmental health hazard affecting our sleep, our bodies and our minds.
 Besides causing auditory damage, loud sound has been proven to increase behavioral problems in children, cognitive decline, reduce achievement and productivity.

-The loud, excessive, high-decibel noise generated by a 2 cycle gas-powered leaf blower has broader implications for the health of residents at home, walking by, distressing pets, and disrupting the concentration of kid’s learning.
+The loud, excessive, high-decibel noise generated by a 2 stroke gas-powered leaf blower has broader implications for the health of residents at home, walking by, distressing pets, and disrupting the concentration of kid’s learning.
 The health of thousands of Canadians is at risk, with children, whose auditory systems are still developing, among the most vulnerable.

 The Centers for Disease Control and Prevention lists gas-powered leaf blowers and lawn mowers among the sources of loud noise that can damage hearing over time.
 Permanent noise-induced hearing loss can occur with just 15 minutes of exposure at the high decibel run level that most gas-powered leaf blowers operate.
 Short, impulsive, and long-term exposure to noise pollution has links to a host of health impacts, including diabetes, increased risk of heart attacks, strokes, metabolic disturbances, and exacerbation of psychological disorders.